Rayz357/Comp-Neuro/W2DynamicalSystem.md

 In the last tutorial on dynamical neuronal networks you learned to:

-Implement and simulate a 2D system composed of an E and an I population of neurons using the Wilson-Cowan model Plot the frequency-current (F-I) curves for both populations Examine the behavior of the system using phase plane analysis, vector fields, and nullclines.
+Implement and simulate a 2D system composed of an E and an I population of neurons using the Wilson-Cowan model 神经元两类群体之间的相互作用
+Plot the frequency-current (F-I) curves for both populations Examine the behavior of the system using phase plane analysis, vector fields, and nullclines.
 Do you have more time?
 Have you finished early?
 We have more fun material for you!